thoughtbot/upcase/README.md

 ## Deployment

 CircleCI deploys to staging automatically when a build passes on master.

-Once your changes have been verified in a browser on staging, you can deploy to
+Once your changes have been verified on staging, deploy to production:
-production:

-    git push production master
-    heroku run rake db:migrate --remote production
-    heroku restart --remote production
+    ./bin/deploy production

-## Flushing the caches

-Topics and videos are cached for 12 hours.
-If you need to flush them, you can.

-Staging:

-    heroku run rake heroku:flush_cache -r staging

-Production:

-    heroku run rake heroku:flush_cache -r production

 ## Sending email on staging